Asian Chopped Salad Recipe with Crispy Chow Mein Noodles (gluten-free, paleo)

 - Bok Choy Soup with chicken and noodles

 So are you ready for loads of crunch and freshness?
 This Asian Chopped Salad recipe with crispy chow mein noodles is seriously my new favorite!
-It’s like a grown up version of ramen noodle salad and with more crunch, more freshness, and a whole lot healthier.
+It’s like a grown-up version of ramen noodle salad and with more crunch, more freshness, and a whole lot healthier.
 So grab some crunchy veggies on your way home, chop chop chop, and toss!
-I guarantee you’ll love the crunch and freshness every single bite!
+I guarantee you’ll love the crunch and freshness of every single bite!

 Asian Chopped Salad Recipe with Crispy Chow Mein Noodles

 For the roasted sesame dressing (makes ½ cup.
 Double the quantity to make 1 cup) :

 - 3 tbsp coconut aminos

 - ½ to 1 tsp toasted sesame oil

 - 8 oz. baby bok choy, chopped, rinsed, and drained

 - Takii’s shiitake mushroom powder , or Coarse sea salt, to taste